UCREL/hex-website/src/index.md

 ---
-layout: hero.njk
+layout: page.njk
-title: The UCREL-Hex Temporary Landing Page
+title: The UCREL-Hex Landing Page
 ---

 ## What is 'Hex'?